lconde-ucl/merge_fastq/docs/output.md

-# nf-core/merge_fastq: Output
+# merge_fastq: Output

 This document describes the output produced by the pipeline.
-Most of the plots are taken from the MultiQC report, which summarises results at the end of the pipeline.

 ## Pipeline overview